mrsilver76/yarss/README.md

 # YARSS - Yet Another Recursive Sudoku Solver
-**A Sudoku solver which uses brute force, recursion and backtracking to solve any (solveable) Sudoku puzzle.**
+**A solver which uses brute force, recursion and backtracking to solve any (solvable) Sudoku puzzle.**

 ## Abstract